• Skip to main content

 Even before the pandemic, the state of California began experiencing mass teacher shortages.
 These issues were only worsened by the situation as statewide lockdowns and the transition to virtual classrooms affected hiring.

-While it is tough to discern an exact number of openings for the state, they are estimated to be in the thousands.
+While it is tough to discern an exact number of openings for the state, it is estimated to be in the thousands.
 According to the California Commission on Teacher Credentialing, over 13,000 teachers are working with substandard credentialing.2 In addition, a large number of teachers are working on provisional staffing permits.
 According to the U.S. Department of Education, California reported shortages for the following subjects in the 2020-2021 school year for all grade levels, including Pre-K:

 • Language Arts